davidtchiu/davidtchiu.github.io/teaching/cs475/lab1/index.md

   }
   ```

-- Once you compile and run it, you should get something like:
+- You should get something like:

   ```c
   4 3 2 1